NearlyTRex/Stem/serialization/trunk/ReadMe.txt

 Structured data understood by serialization is categorized into three container types: array, structure, and dictionary.
 How these are represented in serialized form is up to individual serializers, but each one has a particular set of semantics:

 	* Arrays are linear lists of zero or more values with no associated keys.
 Any type of value can be stored in any array.
 Values are read and written in order.
-Keys are not semantically meaningful for reading and writing array values (and need not be unique), but they may be stored in some serialized formats.
+Keys are ignored entirely for reading and writing array values, and may be passed as NULL.

 	* Structures are strictly-ordered lists of key-value pairs.
 Keys must be unique, and are not necessarily stored in serialized form.
 When deserializing from a format that stores structure keys, keys may be out of order, but the directives to read and write values must always come in the same order.